-Let’s take a Golf GTi as our first example.
-My first GTi was a 1988 MKII and I loved it more than anything I had ever driven but this was mostly a status thing (previous car was a fiesta, mini and fiat panda) as it looked cool and was far faster than anything I had ever owned before.
-But, when you look at what this car was it was essentially a pretty powerful engine, well balanced chassis and nice gearbox.
-There were no driver aids, traction control, dynamic buttons etc. It was set up to be decent around town, comfortable on the motorway if a little revvy and a quick, nimble and fun car on the back roads which is where it shone. if you wanted more throttle response you needed to modify the car, louder exhaust you needed to buy one.
+Let’s take a Golf GTi as an example.
+My first GTi was a 1988 MKII and I loved it more than anything I had ever driven.
+This was mostly a status thing (previous cars were a fiesta, mini and fiat panda) as it looked cool and was far faster than anything I had ever owned before.
+But, when you look at what this car was it was essentially a relatively powerful engine, well balanced chassis and nice gearbox.
+There were no driver aids, traction control, dynamic buttons etc. It was set up to be decent around town, comfortable on the motorway if a little revvy.
+Also quick, nimble and fun car on the back roads which is where it shone.
+If you wanted more throttle response you needed to modify the car, louder exhaust you needed to buy one.
 Stiffer or lower suspension you needed new springs and shocks.
 You get my point

-These days buying a car presents you with a lot of options which, if you don’t add a specific few of them you worry this may compromise your enjoyment of the car.
+These days buying a car presents you with a lot of options which, if you don’t add a few of them you “may compromise your enjoyment of the car”.

 Sports exhaust, adaptive dampers, various driving modes, etc are all extras but do they do anything?
 OR, are these all aimed for your increased psychological enjoyment of the car paired with your inner show off?

 This is where personal opinion gets dragged into it.
-Running the car club has many perks but one of them is that I get to drive a huge variety of cars, not only ours but other people’s in the quest to buy fun and exciting cars for the club.
+Running the car club has many perks.
+One of them is that I get to drive a huge variety of cars.
+Not only ours but other people’s in the quest to buy fun and exciting cars for the club.
 Something I discovered recently has caused me to write this article.

-We love Porsches in the club and we have a 911 Targa (1985) and 997 C4S, a 997 Carrera and a 2009 Boxster S. All have the fact that they are great driver’s cars in common but they also have something else, they are low spec cars and, in my opinion do not suffer for it.
+We love Porsches in the club and have been lucky enough to have a few.
+A 911 3.2 Targa (1985) and 997 C4S, a 997 Carrera, 964 Carrera 2 and Targa 4, a 993 Carrera and a 2009 Boxster S. All are great driver’s cars but they also have something else, they are low spec cars and, in my opinion do not suffer for it.

-On to the Boxster.
-This has a 3.4 litre flat six, manual gearbox, traction control, no roof and nothing else.
-Do I ever feel like I am missing out?
-Definitely not.
-It even has the smaller 18″ wheels which I would never choose but after having driven it realise how much more forgiving the car is as a result.
-I’ve never been a convertible fan but have to say that taking off the roof definitely improves the driving experience from the point of view of sound and also means that your senses are elevated as a result meaning you don’t need to go as quickly to feel immersed in the experience.
+I’ve never been a convertible fan but have to say that taking off the roof definitely improves the driving experience.
+From the point of view of sound and the fact that your senses are elevated as a result means you don’t need to go as quickly to feel immersed in the experience.
 The gearbox is great, pedals are positioned well and the chassis is superb.
 Obviously there are downsides to most convertibles that were not made to be convertibles but the Boxster doesn’t suffer from this.

-The point of the story is this, don’t get carried away with spec because you feel like a car would be better with the additional equipment.
-If you are buying a used car and the price is the same then go for it but, there is a lot to be said for simplicity.
-If you have the opportunity try a basic spec car and work out what it doesn’t have that you really need, then drive a high spec car and look at al the things it has that you either can’t work, don’t understand or make no positive difference to how the car drives.
+The point of the story is this.
+Don’t get carried away with spec because you feel like a car would be better with the additional equipment.
+Maybe if you are buying a used car and the price is the same then go for it.
+But, there is a lot to be said for simplicity.
+If you have the opportunity, try a basic spec car and work out what it doesn’t have that you really need.
+Then drive a high spec car and work out all the things you can’t live without.

-If you would like to find out for yourself come and drive some of our cars and you will see what I mean when you come back with a big grin on your face!
+If you would like to find out for yourself come and drive some of our cars.
+Then you will see what I mean when you come back with a big grin on your face!